 The increase in NFA by ₹15 cr. along with the depreciation expense of ₹5.6 cr. in H1-FY2017, indicates that the company has spent about ₹20-21 cr. of capital expenditure in H1-FY2017.
 An investor should contact the company or wait for the annual report for FY2017, which might be published in July-Sept 2017 to understand the details of the capex and the plant on which the company has been doing it.

 The company has been growing in the past and the capex plans indicate that the company has a strategy in place to create the capacity to generate future growth.

 However, when the investors analyse the profitability margins of Machino Plastics Ltd, then it would indicate that both the operating profitability margin (OPM) and net profit margin (NPM) have been fluctuating widely during last 10 years (FY2007-16).
 Operating profit margins (OPM) have been varying from 18%-9%-16%-8%-11% and net profit margins (NPM) have been fluctuating from 7% and net losses (FY2012-14) over the years.

 Such fluctuating margins are characteristic of companies, which have low bargaining power with their customers.
 In such businesses, companies find it difficult to pass on the increase in raw material costs to their customers quickly and thus take a hit on their profitability margins.

-The concern about the susceptibility of the profitability margins to the changes in the raw material prices has also been highlighted by the credit rating agency CRISIL in its rating rationale for Machino Plastics Ltd in October 2016:
+The concern about the susceptibility of the profit margins to the changes in the raw material prices has also been highlighted by the credit rating agency CRISIL in its rating rationale for Machino Plastics Ltd in October 2016 (page 1):

 This statement by the management of Machino Plastics Ltd highlights the key factors being faced by auto ancillary players in India.
 Apart from the intense competition from other players, the fact of very strong customers (OEMs) ensures that OEMs extract every bit of profitability from their vendors.